tolinwei/tube-vim/README.md

         <img src="https://raw.githubusercontent.com/tolinwei/tube-vim/master/preview/iterm2.png" alt="terminal preference" width="500" />

-4. We provide a `.screenrc` configuration file that helps you to better use `screen` command, it will be placed during the installation
+4. We provide a `.screenrc` configuration file that helps you to better use `screen` command, it will be placed during the installation.

 ### For Linux

-－ If you're using Linux, we value you as an experienced user, and due to many Linux distributions, it's nearly impossible to provide a single installation script to cover all the cases.
-We ask you to have some prerequisites before running the setup script
+－ If you're using Linux, we value you as experienced user, and ask you to have some prerequisites before running the setup script.
+Except this, due to so many Linux distributions, it's nearly impossible to provide a single installation script to cover all the funcions as that of OS X, we only provide a simplified version that covers color scheme, most Vim plugins except [YouCompleteMe](https://github.com/Valloric/YouCompleteMe) for auto completion, and remove tmux installation.

-1. Have your `git`, and other compilation tools installed.
+1. Have your `git`, `wget` and other compilation tools installed.
 In a typical **Ubuntu** machine, you can install them using

      ```
      sudo apt-get update
      sudo apt-get upgrade
-     sudo apt-get install git \
+     sudo apt-get install git wget
-                          build-essential \
-                          cmake \
-                          ruby-dev \
-                          python-dev \
-                          libperl-dev
      ```

-3. Have Vim 7.4 installed.
-Some of the Linux distributions don't include the newest version of Vim in system's software manager (like `apt-get` of Debian-like Linux), you may consider to compile, make and install Vim from source code.
+3. Have Vim at least 7.3 installed (7.4 is recommanded).
+You may try to install it via the software manager (like `apt-get` of Debian-like Linux) using `sudo apt-get install vim` or `sudo yum install vim` depending on what OS you're in, and then type `vim -version` to check the version.
+Some of the Linux distributions don't include the newest version of Vim in software manager, you may consider to compile, make and install it from source code.

      ```
      wget ftp://ftp.vim.org/pub/vim/unix/vim-7.4.tar.bz2